 Chemotherapy may cause hair loss not only in the scalp but also in other parts of the body.
-Sometimes, a person may lose eyebrows, eyelashes, the hair on the armpit, and hair on the other body parts.
+Sometimes, a person may lose eyebrows, eyelashes, hair on the armpit, and hair on other body parts.

 Q 11.
 How many cycles of chemo are necessary?

-A patient may require four to eight cycles for the treatment depending on the stage of the cancer.
-The series of cycles is defined as course.
+A patient may require four to eight cycles for the treatment depending on the stage of cancer.
+The series of cycles is defined as a course.
 The course can be completed within between 3 – 6 months.